Trivikram Srinivas: 2002–2010: Directorial debut and breakthrough

 During the filming of Nuvve Kavali, Trivikram narrated the script of Nuvve Nuvve to producer Sravanthi Ravi Kishore, who liked it and asked him if he could direct it.
 Trivikram accepted the offer and asked for some time as he needed more confidence.
 He commenced the direction of Nuvve Nuvve after the release of another of his works as writer, Nuvvu Naaku Nachav, in late 2001.
 Nuvve Nuvve released in 2002, marking Trivikram's directorial debut.
 Although the film received critical acclaim and became successful at the box office, Trivikram was not completely happy with it and felt that the writer in him dominated the director in that film.

 Nuvve Nuvve was followed by the critically-acclaimed film Athadu (2005).
 It collected a distributor share of ₹19 crore in its total run, thus becoming a box office hit.
 Its satellite rights were sold for ₹4.5 crore.
 Following upon its initial recognition, the film was dubbed into Tamil, Malayalam, and Hindi, as well as being dubbed into Polish for a release in Poland as a Poszukiwany, becoming the first Telugu film released in Poland.

 Trivikram's third directorial, Jalsa, became the most anticipated film of the year 2008, with a release of 325 prints in 1000 theatres.
 The film's audio rights were sold to Aditya Music for ₹90 lakh, the highest for a Telugu film ever at the time.
 Jalsa became a major hit at box office and was the highest-grossing Telugu film of 2008.
 Jalsa was followed by Khaleja (2010), Trivikram's second collaboration with Mahesh Babu after Athadu.
 Trivikram directed Babu in two Thums Up soft drink commercials to assist in promoting the film.
-Khaleja opened to mixed reviews and underperformed at the box office.
+Khaleja opened to mixed reviews and underperformed at the box office, but underwent critical revaluation in the upcoming years and has a cult following.